JanErikVoigt/xmpp-rs/xso/src/from_xml_doc.md

 If `codec` is given, the given `codec` value must implement [`TextCodec<T>`][`TextCodec`] where `T` is the type of the field.

-If two (or more) `#[xml(attribute)]` metas match the same XML attribute, unspecified behavior occurs during serialisation: only one of the values will be in the output, but it is unspecified which of the two.
-(Due to indirections when refering to `static` items for attribute namespaces and names, it is not possible to check this at compile-time.)
-This behaviour also affects attribute fields which match the special `xml:lang` attribute when used in conjuction with a `#[xml(lang)]` field.

 #### Example

 ```rust